samuelcg20/tp/docs/UserGuide.md

 - Can multiple EXCO members use the same data file?
 - Yes.
 Share the `addressbook.json` file via a cloud drive, but ensure only one person runs the app and edits the file at a time to avoid conflicts.

-- Will names be treated as duplicates if capitalization differs?
-- Yes.
-Member name matching is case-insensitive for uniqueness (e.g., `John Doe` and `john doe` are considered the same).